kograd01/kograd01.github.com/README.txt

 My personal website.
-See proj1 for README relevant to assignment 1: "Your Portfolio".
+See proj1 for README and other files relevant to assignment 1: "Your Portfolio".